betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

 Irreversible.ViaRisk(High)

 - Deadpoint from a NonJugHold
-- ViaSurfaces which use StaticUpMovements that finish with FingertipPress and can’t start with FingertipPress when DownClimbing.
+- Contacts which use StaticUpMovements that finish with FingertipPress and can’t start with FingertipPress when DownClimbing.
 - DynamicDownMovement is not possible because it will overload StaticFrictionThreshold.

 ViaGap